Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

 ---

-## 4. Create "supabase/functions/tools/getUnassignedTickets.ts"
+## 5. Create "supabase/functions/tools/getUnassignedTickets.ts"
-1. [ ] In supabase/functions/tools/, create a file named getUnassignedTickets.ts.
+1. [X] In supabase/functions/tools/, create a file named getUnassignedTickets.ts.
-2. [ ] Fetch tickets from Supabase with assigned_to = null, using the Deno-compatible Supabase client:
+2. [X] Fetch tickets from Supabase with assigned_to = null, using the Deno-compatible Supabase client:
    ```ts:supabase/functions/tools/getUnassignedTickets.ts
    import { createClient } from "https://esm.sh/@supabase/supabase-js@2";
    // Ensure to pull your environment variables from the Edge Function, not from .env directly